pactus-project/docs/content/protocol/blockchain/incentive.md

 ## Flat Reward

 To better understand the incentive model in Pactus, let's compare it with the Bitcoin reward model.
-This comparison will help to understand how the incentive model works in Pactus.
+This comparison helps to understand how the incentive model works in Pactus.

 | Pactus                                 | Bitcoin                                      |
 | -------------------------------------- | -------------------------------------------- |